A Behavioural and Representational Evaluation of Goal-Directedness in Language Model Agents: Related Work

-\textbf{Probing Environment and Plans in LLMs.} Various works studied whether language models learn structured representations of their environment. \citet{li2023emergent} show that a GPT model trained to predict Othello moves develops a causally relevant representation of the board state, while \citet{nanda-etal-2023-emergent} show this representation can be decoded linearly.
+\textbf{Probing Environment and Plans in LLMs.} Several studies have examined whether language models learn structured representations of their environment. \citet{li2023emergent} show that a GPT model trained to predict Othello moves develops a causally relevant representation of the board state, while \citet{nanda-etal-2023-emergent} show this representation can be decoded linearly.
 Similar linear representations of spatial and temporal information were found in LLMs trained on natural text \cite{gurnee2024language}.
 Recent work has also probed LLMs for goal-oriented abstractions \cite{li2024do} and shown that models engage in forward planning, pre-selecting future outputs before generating intermediate tokens \cite{pal-etal-2023-future,men-etal-2024-unlocking,lindsey2025biology,dong2025emergent}.
 Similar phenomena have also been observed in other neural architectures \cite{bush2025interpreting,taufeeque2025plannin}.
-More broadly, high-level features were found to be decodable from model activations, and were used for monitoring and steering \cite{li-etal-2021-implicit,zou2023representation,marks2024the}.
-We extend these works through the propositional interpretability lens \cite{Chalmers_2025}, eliciting environment representations and plans from model internals in an agentic navigation task.
+More broadly, high-level features have been found to be decodable from model activations and used for monitoring and steering \cite{li-etal-2021-implicit,zou2023representation,marks2024the}.
+We extend this line of work through the lens of propositional interpretability \cite{Chalmers_2025}, eliciting environment representations and plans from model internals in an agentic navigation task.